The Big 5 Life-Threatening Rhythms Nurses Must Know

 🎓 Key Takeaways

-Asystole and PEA: CPR, epi, fix cause — no shock.
+• Asystole & PEA: CPR, epi, fix cause — no shock

-Stay calm, stay focused, and trust your training — you are the patient’s best chance for survival.
+Stay calm, focused, and trust your training — you are your patient’s best chance for survival.

 Leave a Comment